Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Preliminaries and Background

 \subsubsection{Analysis of stationary functions}

 In the rest of this paper, unless otherwise explicitly stated, we assume discrete dynamical systems and therefore, stationary functions are considered in this discrete sense.
 We begin the analysis of stationary functions with the concept of realization. \begin{definition} Let $f: \mathbb{R}^n \! \times \! \Omega \to \mathbb{R}$ be a stationary function.
 For $\omega \in \Omega$ fixed, the function $f(\cdot, \omega)$ is called a realization of $f$. \end{definition} Due to Theorem \ref{Birkhoff}, almost every realization $f(\cdot,\omega)$ possesses a mean value in the sense of~\eqref{MeanValue}.
 On the other hand, if $f$ is a stationary function, then the mapping

-is a periodic function.
+is a $[0,1)^n-$periodic function.

 In fact, it is enough to consider the realizations to study some properties of stationary functions.
 For instance, the following theorem will be used more than once through this paper. \begin{theorem} For $p> 1$, let $u,v \in L^1_{\rm loc}(\mathbb{R}^n; L^p(\Omega))$ be stationary functions.
 Then, for any $i \in \{1,\ldots,n \}$ fixed, the following sentences are equivalent: